 Comments closedPolis Distinguished Fellow Ambassador Miriam Sapiro wrote an opinion piece for CNN on the Israeli-Palestinian conflict and of her peacebuilding efforts in the Balkans.
 Although she… Continue Reading Ambassador Miriam Sapiro on the Israeli-Palestinian Conflict, CNN

-Comments closedCombating Hate & Bias Conference Monday, November 6 & Tuesday, November 7, 2023 In a two-day conference, Polis: Center for Politics considered the various ways… Continue Reading Combating Hate and Bias Conference
+Comments closedCombating Hate & Bias November 6 – 7 The JB Duke Hotel In a two-day conference, Polis: Center for Politics considered the various ways that… Continue Reading Combating Hate and Bias Conference

 Comments closedProject Citizen 2023 Student Reflections: Angelie Quimbo (Poli Sci ’26) 𝕏 Angelie Quimbo (Poli Sci ’26) After the launch of Project Citizen last year, I… Continue Reading Project Citizen 2023 Reflection: Angelie Quimbo (’26)